hcavarsan/kftray-k8s-tf-example/README.md

-# Kubernetes Local Cluster with Kind, Terraform and Kftray Integration
+# Kubernetes Local Cluster with Kind, Terraform and Kftray Annotations

 ## Overview